csbailey5t/taguette-workshop-materials/taguette.md

 Take a few minutes now to highlight more text, including in the other document we uploaded.
 Feel free to add a few more tags as it makes sense.
 While you&rsquo;re at it, try turning on the &ldquo;backlight&rdquo; option under the &ldquo;Documents&rdquo; tab.

+If you&rsquo;re feeling adventurous, see if you can figure out how to change the code or highlight or a section of text If you&rsquo;re feeling adventurous, see if you can figure out how to change the code or highlight or a section of text.

+<a id="org5407e80"></a>

+## Viewing highlights

 Now let&rsquo;s see what views Taguette provides for our codes.
 First, click the &ldquo;Highlights&rdquo; tab then the name of a tag you&rsquo;re interested in.
 You should see boxes or &ldquo;cards&rdquo; with the text you highlighted and assigned to the tag.
 In the top right of the window, you&rsquo;ll have a button that says &ldquo;Export this view,&rdquo; with a small downward-pointing arrow.
 You can click that arrow to select an export format, then click the format to export this selection of texts.
 Try it now with PDF format.

 These exports allow you to compile these coded slices of your collection to help in your research and writing.

-<a id="org1b467bd"></a>
+<a id="orgdad3806"></a>

 ## Building a codebook

-With qualitative analysis, you often produce a careful created codebook that explains your codes.
+With qualitative analysis, you often produce a carefully created codebook that explains your codes.
+The codebook facilitates consistency and transparency in your coding, even if you are working on a project by yourself.
 Taguette can generate a codebook for you from the names and descriptions of your tags.

 Click &ldquo;Project info&rdquo; in the left sidebar.
 You can click the downward-pointing arrow to select a format for export.
 Try PDF for now.
 The QDC (XML) format that you see there is the Codebook Exchange Format that qualitative tools can use to transfer codes between software.

-<a id="org0874858"></a>
+<a id="org9ce5141"></a>

 ## Further Resources

+Within the Libraries, I&rsquo;m happy to meet with you to talk through software choices or help with any qualitative analysis software.
+We also have a graduate student consultant who can help with Dedoose.
+To request a consultation, the best option is to use the form [here](https://go.ncsu.edu/dvs-request).

+If you&rsquo;d like to use the NVivo or ATLAS.ti through the NC State Virtual Computing Lab, you can find getting started instructions for the VCL [here](https://vcl.ncsu.edu/get-help/documentation/how-do-i-get-started/).

+For reference on using qualitative methods, the Libraries provide access to quite a few resources, including:

 -   The SAGE Handbook of Qualitative Data Analysis: <https://catalog.lib.ncsu.edu/catalog/NCSU4540303>
 -   The SAGE Encyclopedia of Qualitative Research Methods: